 The Ancient Roman ceramics production center near Bulgaria’s Pavlikeni has an area of 139 decares (app.
 34.3 acres).

 It was part of the villa estate of a Roman military veteran, and is dated to the end of the 1st century AD – the beginning of the 2nd century AD.
-It was destroyed at the end of the 2nd century AD in a barbarianinvasion by the Goths.
+It was destroyed in 170 AD by the Costoboci, then rebuilt, and ultimately abandoned for good after 235 AD, possibly because of the barbarian invasion by the Goths and Carpi in 238-239 AD.

 PavlikeniMunicipality recently launched a project for the conservation and restoration of the Ancient Roman pottery making center with an EUR 740,000 grant from the NorwayGrants / European Economic Area (EEA) Grants, a development aid mechanism of the governments of Norway, Iceland, and Liechtenstein.